 his holiday season I’ve shared several fun, ornaments that adorn my Christmas tree like the paperclay reindeer, the softly stuffed stars as well as my regular feathered friends who fly in every year for the occasion.

-In this, Day 23 of my 25 Days of Christmas series, I thought you'd enjoy a closer look at my most favorite tree ornament of all which is gently circled in the photo below.
+In this, Day 23 of my 25 Days of Christmas series, I thought you’d enjoy a closer look at my most favorite tree ornament of all which happens to be a pair of snakeskin baby shoes.

 The shoes were a gift to my son from a good friend and co-worker when Jordy was just a baby.